 Our ability to increase operating income and net income is based significantly on four factors: weather, adequate and timely rate relief, effective cost management and customer growth.
-These factors are evident in comparison discussions in the Results of Operations section below.
+These factors are discussed in the Results of Operations section below.
 Unfavorable weather patterns may occur at any time, which can result in lower customer demand for water.
-Our investments in system infrastructure continue to grow significantly and our operating costs are anticipated to increase in 2022 in a variety of categories.
-These factors, among others, may require the need to file requests during 2022 for increases in customer rates.
+Due to an extended period of dry and high temperature weather conditions in New Jersey, on July 21, 2022, the Company issued a request to its customers located in our Middlesex system located in central New Jersey to voluntarily limit non-essential water use until further notice.